manideep-k/employee-management/README.md

 # Pre-requisites
 * Database: MySQL
 * Schema: first_go
-* Please note you can use your separate schema here.
+* Please note you can use your separate name here.
+You will have to create that schema in MySQL manually.
 You can change it in this [file](https://github.com/cb-manideep/employee-management/blob/master/src/main/resources/application.properties)
+* Follow the same for database username and password
 * IDE: IntelliJ Idea